raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ### High resolution photos

 The Raspberry Pi High Quality Camera used in the Astro Pis can capture still images with a maximum resolution of 4056 x 3040 pixels.
-To handle pictures this large, the amount of memeory allocated to the Raspberry Pi's GPU needs to be increased.
+To handle pictures this large using the Raspberry Pi 4 that you received in your Astro Pi kit, the amount of memory allocated to the GPU needs to be increased.
 There are two ways to do this:
 - You can edit the `/boot/config.txt` file, adding the setting the line `gpu_mem=256`.

+Or

 - Set the value by typing:
   ```bash
   sudo raspi-config